Job Purposes & Core Details

 - devise, review and update support plans, record events and observations and keep appropriate records as require in the service.

-- prepare paperwork for and participate in service user reviews as a lead person when required.
+- attend and contribute to service user reviews often as a key worker or as required.

-- plan and co-ordinate elements of support in accordance with the support plan.
+- co-ordinate elements of support in accordance with the support plan.

-- prepare and implement risk management plans, and follow and update risk assessments.
+- follow risk management plans, and follow and update risk assessments.